 If your initial claim for workers' comp in Ohio was denied by the Bureau of Workers' Compensation (BWC) and you filed a timely appeal, your next step will be a hearing with the Ohio Industrial Commission (IC).
 Once upon a time in the good old days before CoronaPalooza, these hearings were held in person.
-Since starting back up after the initial shut down, however, hearings before the IC have been held by phone.
-It seems likely this will continue for the foreseeable future, given that the IC has made a significant investment in having their hearing officers work from home.
-We want our clients to understand the importance of these hearings and prepared to do their best.
+After the initial shut down, however, hearings before the IC were held by phone.
+In 2021, the Industrial Commission reintroduced in-person hearings and maintained the option for people to attend hearings by phone or Webex.
+As many folks opt to attend their hearings remotely, we want them to understand the importance of these hearings and be prepared to do their best.

 As my client, you will be informed of every step of the claim process.
 I will make sure you know your hearing's date and time and that you are comfortable with the procedure for calling in, typing in your code, and accessing the hearing.
 Also, I want all my clients to be prepared with these tips for success:

 - If you are using a cell phone, make sure it is charged, you have a strong signal, and you have enough minutes to cover the call.
 The time allotted for your hearing is indicated on your hearing notice.

 - If you have good internet access and a computer, you might want to connect that way instead of by phone.

 - Join from a quiet place where you will not be interrupted—preferably at home.

 - Set aside plenty of time for the hearing.
 The IC conducts several hearings each hour.
 You might have to wait for your turn, so allow them time and be patient.